LlewBach/aj-builder/README.md

 ## Building process and functional testing

-I did the majority of my testing as I built each element, so I have included much of the testing I conducted within this section.
+I did the majority of my testing as I built each element, so I have included much of the testing I conducted within this section, especially for responsiveness.

 ### Navbar and footer